garden-io/garden/docs/guides/running-service-in-local-mode.md

-# Connecting local service to k8s cluster (Local Mode)
+# Connecting a local service to a k8s cluster (Local Mode)

+## Glossary

+* **Target Garden service** - a [Garden service](../using-garden/services.md) which will be deployed in _local mode_.
+* **Target k8s service** or **target Kubernetes service** -
+  a [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) deployed in a k8s cluster on the basis of the Garden service config.
+* **Local service** - a locally deployed and running application which is supposed to replace a target Garden service configured in _local mode_.

+## Introduction

-You can replace a target service in k8s cluster with a local service (i.e. a service running on your local machine) using _local mode_.
+By configuring a Garden service in _local mode_, one can replace a target Kubernetes service in a k8s cluster with a local service (i.e. an application running on your local machine).

 ## Pre-requisites